schuchert/wikispaces/pages/java/project.from.scratch/using.gradle.md

 * Unix: Terminal

 ### Java Development Kit installed and working at the command line:
-The JDK is installed and in the path of the terminal.
-E.g., ^
+^
 ~~~ terminal
 vagrant@vagran-ubuntu16:~/src$ javac -version